glifxyz/mcp-space-mcp-server/README.md

    }
    ```

-2. Restart Claude Desktop and start using the MCP Space tools.
+2. Restart Claude Desktop and start using the MyMCPSpace tools.

 ### Tools